 Stamp-Amp is a no-nonsense portable 10 watt D-Class practice amplifier.
-We made it small but it packs a wallop.Designed by Zero Crossing, Ships from United States of America
+We made it small but it packs a wallop.Designed by Zero Crossing in United States of America

 Stamp-Amp is a no-nonsense, portable practice amplifier.
 We made it small but it packs a wallop.
 To keep things tiny, we rely on your guitar's volume control in adjusting its loudness.
 Because most 'electrics' have several different pick-up arrangements both 'color' and volume will reflect these variations.